Data Processing Agreement

 You shall implement appropriate technical and organizational procedures to protect Personal Data, considering the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
 You shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.

 You acknowledge and agree that some instructions from you, including destruction or return of data from us, us assisting you with inspections, data protection impact assessments (DPIAs) or providing any assistance under this DPA, may result in additional fees which shall not be unreasonable.
 In such case, we will notify you of such fees in advance unless otherwise agreed.

 You acknowledge and agree that: (i) Our Affiliates may be used as Sub-processors; and (ii) we and our Affiliates respectively may engage Sub-processors in connection with the provision of the Services.

-We shall not authorize any Sub-processor to process Personal Data without prior notification to you as defined in 6.5.
+We shall not authorize any Sub-processor to process Personal Data without prior notification to you as defined under Compliance, Cooperation and Response.